Marjorie Montemayor-Quellenberg, MA

 Moderate to severe hyponatremia may cause:

-Severe and rapid onset hyponatremia may cause seizures, coma, or death.
+Severe and rapid onset hyponatremia may cause

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will ask you about your fluid intake and do some tests.